-The motor mechanic said that nobody entered the Post Office from Chapel Street while he was on duty, and said that he didn't hear the report f the shot.
+The motor mechanic said that nobody entered the Post Office from Chapel Street while he was on duty, and said that he didn't hear the report of the shot.

-Another man that had been on duty that night between 8.30pm and midnight between the guardroom and the door said that during that time he saw no one go upstairs or hear anyone go into the Postmaster's room or hear the report of a firearm or anything to attract his attentions.
+Another man that had been on duty that night between 8.30pm and midnight between the guardroom and the door said that during that time he saw no one go upstairs or heard anyone go into the Postmaster's room or heard the report of a firearm or anything else to attract his attention.

 It was heard that there had been a firearm in Michael Lydon's room which had been given to the Post Office for the protection of the telegraphists in the event of an emergency.
 The Superintendent at the Post Office said that the gun had been locked away in a steel press for approximately two years during which time he said that he had only seen Michael Lydon take it out twice.